dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ### The Texas School Trap

-Out-of-state applicants love applying to Texas schools because of the lower tuition.
+Out-of-state pre-med applicants love applying to Texas schools because of the lower tuition.
 Here's what they don't realize: Texas public schools can only accept a maximum of 10% out-of-state students.
 If a school has 200 seats, that's 20 spots for the thousands of out-of-state applicants.
 Your 515 MCAT isn't competing against the Texas average—it's competing against every other out-of-state applicant with stellar stats chasing those same 20 seats.

 ### The DO Bias Reality Check